dustinpfister/blog_posts/_posts/lodash_countby.md

 ### 2.2 - game score delta

 Now for a quick example of using the lodash count by method to create a score delta value.
+This will not be a full working game example mind you, just a little code that has to do with adding up what a score should be for an array of dead enemy units.
+So with that said say I have an object that defines stats for all the unit types in a game.
+When it comes to having an object pool of enemy units each of those objects should have a type property that can be used to reference this units object.

 ```js
 let units = {